nerdalert/OpenDaylight-Lab/README.md

 Download VirtualBox at https://www.virtualbox.org/wiki/Downloads

 ==========================================
+Section I. OpenDaylight and Wireshark
+==========================================

-Section I. OpenDaylight and Wireshark are both preinstalled on the guest VM image.
+Both ODP and Wireshark are preinstalled on the guest VM image.
 The second section has instructions to install the software on another host.
-==========================================

 ### VM System Settings ###

 sudo password: passwd